Personal Development, Business, Finance, and Investing for Everyone

 The next time you have a disagreement or confrontation with someone, attempt to understand the concerns underlying that person's position.
 Address those concerns in a creative and mutually beneficial way.

 Habit 7: Sharpen The Saw (Principles Of Balanced Self-Renewal)

 This is the habit of self-renewal, says Covey, and it necessarily surrounds all the other habits, enabling and encouraging them to happen and grow.
 Covey interprets the self into four parts: the spiritual, mental, physical, and the social or emotional, which all need feeding and developing.

-Sometimes when I consider what tremendous consequences come from
+Sometimes when I consider what tremendous consequences come from little things.

 "Sharpen the saw" basically means expressing all four motivations.
 It means exercising all four dimensions of our nature, regularly and consistently in wise and balanced ways.
 To do this, we must be proactive.